BAEKJungHo/BAEKJungHo.github.io/_wiki/spring/spring-netty.md

 ## Core Concepts

 - __Core Concepts__
-  - Channel: Channel is a basic construct of Java NIO.
+  - `Channel`: Channel is a basic construct of Java NIO.
-  - Callbacks: A callback is simply a method, a reference to which has been provided to another method.
+  - `Callbacks`: A callback is simply a method, a reference to which has been provided to another method.
-  - Future: Every IO operation on a Channel in Netty is non-blocking.
+  - `Future`: Every IO operation on a Channel in Netty is non-blocking.
-  - Events and Handlers: Events and handlers can be related to the inbound and outbound data flow.
+  - `Events and Handlers`: Events and handlers can be related to the inbound and outbound data flow.

 ### Channel